A foggy cityscape of the Portland, Oregon skyline

 While finding an apartment near the action could result in higher rents, it is possible to work, play, and rent at a reasonable price.
 We’ve compiled a list of the most affordable neighborhoods in Portland to help you experience the city’s signature lifestyle without overspending.

-The five cheapest neighborhoods in Portland in 2025 are:
+The five most affordable neighborhoods in Portland in 2026 are:

 Transportation